• facebook

 VMDK (Virtual Machine Disk)

-The VMDK file format functions as a container for Virtual Hard Disk drives utilized by virtual machines like VMware Workstation and VirtualBox.
-Essentially, a VMDK serves as a disk image file that VMware developed for their proprietary virtualization products.
-These files are accessed and can expand in size as they are employed within VMware’s Virtual Disk Manager.
+A VMDK file format is the container of Virtual Hard Disk drives that are used by virtual machines such as VMware Workstation and VirtualBox.
+A VMDK is a disk image file that was developed by VMware for their own virtual products.
+These files are accessed, and its size grows when they are used by VMware’s Virtual Disk Manager.

 Features of VMDK file